steven-freed/freedactive/README.md

 ```

 **Note: If using your own server, Freedactive requires that your server must always serve the index.html file**

-## Contributions
-If you are interested in contributing to Freedactive please submit a pull request indicating your reason for contribution as well as tests for your contribution.

 ## Documentation